hertz98/parallel-nvenc/README.md

 ## To Do list
 - [x] Use path lib instead of strings
 - [ ] Implement logging
-- [ ] Paths need to be in settings structure
+- [X] Paths need to be in settings structure
+- [X] Better handling of args
 - [ ] Report time passed to convert each video